Share this article

 4. Find a location.
 This should be a safe, comfortable space that is large enough to accommodate your students and staff and remain in compliance with the licensing regulations.
 Which location will best set your preschool up for success?
 Will your preschool be in your home, a church, or an independent facility, or will you open a franchise, such as a Montessori school?

 5. Hire qualified staff.
-Your staff should have experience working with young children.
+Your staff should have experience working with young children and meet any other state requirements.

 6. Choose a curriculum.
 Explore and choose a curriculum to meet the specific developmental needs of your students.
 You can also create a curriculum.